Learn more about our management team and our vision to provide the very best public media for Western Washington.

 Mary started at KNKX in 2005 as a Development Assistant, where she planned and oversaw KNKX's on-air pledge drives.
 Several years, and many pledge drives later, she has worked in virtually every aspect of membership and individual giving at KNKX.
 Today, Mary is responsible for all of KNKX’s individual giving programs and initiatives to include General Membership, Major Giving, Planned Giving and the KNKX Travel Club.

-Mary’s favorite part of her job is building relationships with listeners and supporters of KPLU.
+Mary’s favorite part of her job is building relationships with listeners and supporters of KNKX.
 “Every day I am privileged to interact with fascinating, intelligent, informed, and engaged listeners.
-So, I can say firsthand, KPLU supporters are truly amazing!”
+So, I can say firsthand, KNKX supporters are truly amazing!”

 Director of Finance & Administration

 Terell joined KNKX in 2001 as a Business/Financial Analysts, where he oversaw budget planning and accounting activities.
 Several years, and many budget cycles later, he is just as determined as ever in helping the station understand cost benefit tradeoffs.
 Today, Terell is responsible for overseeing both Finance and Administration.

 Justin joined KNKX in 2009 as the station's first Multimedia Manager.
 In this role, Justin helped to produce multimedia content, and implement systems and procedures in efforts to transform KNKX from a traditional broadcast station into a multi-platform media organization.

 Today as the Director of Digital Digital Media & Technology, Justin is responsible for the strategic management of KNKX's "Tech Team," which includes our Digital Media, Information Technology, and Engineering departments.
 Prior to his time at KNKX, Justin worked as a multimedia and a sports producer at the Seattle Times, was member of the photo department at the Bellingham Herald, and a freelance visual journalist for other publications in the Pacific Northwest.